SoM Recruiting and Communications

 Fine Arts Box Office

 The College of Fine Arts Box Office is located in Miller lobby, Duerksen Fine Arts Center.
 The box office is open 10:30 am-4:30 pm Monday-Friday and one hour before a performance.
 The box office moves to Wiedemann Recital Hall for events held in Wiedemann Hall.
-CFA faculty and staff are eligible for complimentary tickets to CFA events, complete the CFA Faculty Ticket Request Form or request a ticket in person from the Box Office prior to the event.
+CFA faculty and staff are eligible for two complimentary tickets to each CFA events, complete the CFA Faculty Ticket Request Form or request a ticket in person from the Box Office prior to the event.
 No complimentary tickets will be issued at the event.

 Finance